Mestizo: Mestizo as a colonial-era category

-The Spanish colonial regime divided groups into two basic legal categories, the Republic of Indians (República de Indios) and the Republic of Spaniards (República de Españoles) comprised the Spanish (Españoles) and all other non-Native peoples.
+The Spanish colonial regime divided groups into two basic legal categories, the Republic of Indians (República de Indios) and the Republic of Spaniards (República de Españoles) comprised the Spanish (Españoles) and all other non-Indian peoples.
 Indians were free vassals of the crown, whose commoners paid tribute while Indigenous elites were considered nobles and tribute exempt, as were Mestizos.
 Indians were nominally protected by the crown, with non-Indians (Mestizos, blacks, and mulattoes) forbidden to live in Indigenous communities.
 Mestizos and Indians in Mexico habitually held each other in mutual antipathy.
 This was particularly the case with commoner American Indians against Mestizos, some of whom infiltrated their communities and became part of the ruling elite.
 Spanish authorities turned a blind eye to the Mestizos' presence, since they collected commoners' tribute for the crown and came to hold offices.
 They were useful intermediaries for the colonial state between the Republic of Spaniards and the Republic of Indians.

 A person's legal racial classification in colonial Spanish America was closely tied to social status, wealth, culture, and language use.
 Wealthy people paid to change or obscure their actual ancestry.
 Many Indigenous people left their traditional villages and sought to be counted as Mestizos to avoid tribute payments to the Spanish.
 Many Indigenous people, and sometimes those with partial African descent, were classified as Mestizo if they spoke Spanish and lived as Mestizos.

 In colonial Venezuela, pardo was more commonly used instead of mestizo.
-Pardo means being mixed without specifying which mixture; it was used to describe anyone born in the Americas whose ancestry was a mixture of European, Indigenous American, and African.
+Pardo means being mixed without specifying which mixture; it was used to describe anyone born in the Americas whose ancestry was a mixture of European, Native American, and African.

 When the First Mexican Republic was established in 1824, legal racial categories ceased to exist.
 The production of casta paintings in New Spain ceased at the same juncture, after almost a century as a genre.

 Because the term had taken on a myriad of meanings, the designation "Mestizo" was actively removed from census counts in Mexico and is no longer in official nor governmental use.